Sub-letting of SFA

 Where additional revenue is going?

-Revenue raised by this project will be returned to the Defence Infrastructure Organisation as part of its overall running and investment in the estate – therefore it will be targeted to where it is needed most to meet the needs of defence.
+Revenue raised by this project will be returned to DIO as part of its overall running and investment in the estate – therefore it will be targeted to where it is needed most to meet the needs of defence.

 How has security been considered?